How to Sail [Complete Beginner Guide]

 15) Jibing – A maneuver that turns the aft/stern of the boat through the wind, by changing the wind from one side of the vessel to the other.
 However, this is a move rarely used because it turns the boat directly into the wind.

-You can read our full list of sailing terms to get a more in dept understanding when starting out. l
+You can read our full list of sailing terms to get a more in depth understanding when starting out. l

 Now you have some theoretical knowledge of the parts of the boat and how these work together in steering the boat and navigating through open seas.